Tracy Grammer PRESS

 Determined to honor the duo's journey and bring Carter's songs, and those of other favorite writers, to broader audiences, Grammer kept to the road, releasing solo recordings and selections from the duo's archives, including 2012's LITTLE BLUE EGG (Red House Records), which was not only the #1 most-played album on Folk Radio in 2012, but also landed the duo at the top of the folk charts internationally as the #1 most-played artists with that year's #1 most-played song.

-In 2018, Grammer will release LOW TIDE, her first album of original songs.
+Grammer is currently on tour celebrating the release of LOW TIDE, her first album of original songs.
 "I've been a writer all my life, but it was never my intention to be a songwriter," she says.
-"However, the road has curves we cannot see at the outset of the journey.
+"However, the road has curves we can't see at the outset of the journey.
 At some point along the path, writing songs became the most effective medicine for the pains and unresolved questions of my life.
-LOW TIDE is an album of revelations, confessions, questions, and ultimately healing.
+LOW TIDE is an album of revelations, confessions, and ultimately, healing.
 I am proud of the writing and utterly thrilled with the sounds.
 I took risks.
 I tried new approaches.
 I told the truth, and delivered my multitudes.
 My eleventh album is the first one that really sounds like me."
-Co-produced with long-time touring partner Jim Henry, LOW TIDE will be released January 19, 2108 on Grammer's own label, Tracy Grammer Music.
+Co-produced with long-time touring partner Jim Henry, LOW TIDE was released January 19, 2108 on Grammer's own label, Tracy Grammer Music, and is available through Fish Records in the U.K.

 Grammer tours the United States and Canada regularly, and has traveled to Europe and Japan.
-She holds the record for the most consecutive appearances at the Falcon Ridge Folk Festival ~ a lucky 13.
-She performs in a variety of configurations -- solo, duo, trio, and full band -- with Jim Henry (Mary Chapin Carpenter, Burns Sisters, Susan Werner), Rob Schnell (Glim Dropper, Christine Havrilla), Tom Hampton (Marshall Tucker Band, Poco), and David Chalfant (Nields) rounding out her ensembles.
+She holds the record for the most consecutive appearances (13) at the Falcon Ridge Folk Festival.
+She performs in a variety of configurations -- solo, duo, trio, and full band -- with Jim Henry (Mary Chapin Carpenter, Burns Sisters, Susan Werner), Paul Kochanski (Lori McKenna, Threesies, Nields), Lorne Entress (Lori McKenna, Catie Curtis, Mark Erelli) and David Chalfant (Nields, Stephen Kellogg) rounding out her ensembles.

 In addition to touring, Grammer is the director of the Dave Carter Legacy Project.
 Her publishing company, Tracy Grammer Music, administers licenses for Carter's catalog of music.
 She is working on a memoir about her journey with, and beyond, Dave Carter.
 Tracy lives in Greenfield, Massachusetts with her beloved Miss Kitty.